fake-name/xA-Scraper/README.md

 virtualenv.
 Additonally, it checks if the virtualenv is present, so once it's created, `./run.sh` will just source the venv, and run the scraper witout any reinstallation.

 Currently, there are some aspects that need work.
-The artist selection system is currently a bit broken, as I was in the process of converting it from being based on text-files to being stored in the database.
+The artist selection system is currently a bit broken.
 Currently, there isn't a clean way to remove artists from the scrape list, though you can add or modify them.

+## Notes:

-The Yiff-Party scraper requires significant external infrastructure, as it currently depends on threading it's fetch requests through my [autotriever](https://github.com/fake-name/AutoTriever) project.
+ - The Yiff-Party scraper requires significant external infrastructure, as it currently depends on threading it's fetch requests through my [autotriever](https://github.com/fake-name/AutoTriever) project.
 This depends on having both a publically available RabbitMQ instance, and an executing instance of the FetchAgent components of the [ReadableWebProxy](https://github.com/fake-name/ReadableWebProxy) fetch-agent RPC service on your local LAN.

-## Note:
+ -FurAffinity has a login captcha.
+This requires you either manually log the FA scraper in (via the "Manual FA Login" facility in the web-interface), or you can use a automated captcha service.
+Currently, the only solver service supported is the [2Captcha service](https://2captcha.com/).

-**This is my oldest "maintained" project, and the codebase is commensuarately *horrible*.
+ - **This is my oldest "maintained" project, and the codebase is commensuarately *horrible*.
 Portions of it were designed and written while I was still learning python, so there are a bunch of really terrible design decisons baked into the class structure, and much of the code just does stupid things.**

-Since it works, I haven't been able to muster the energy for a rewrite.
-The newer plugins are much better implemented, though the design constraints still place some limits on the structure.

 ---